opencast/lms-integrations/comparison.md

 In the LMS, it is possible to download existing videos to the user's computer.

-TBA: Clarify if the download is located in the Integration plugin or in the Paella player, which videos can be downloaded (the original or the processed video) and which LMS roles (student, teacher) can use the download.
+TBD: Clarify if the download is located in the Integration plugin or in the Paella player, which videos can be downloaded (the original or the processed video) and which LMS roles (student, teacher) can use the download.

 ### <a name="user-content-annot"></a>Annotation tool integration